woyaonidsh/Entity_link/README.md

-# Entity_link

 ## Introduction
 &nbsp;&nbsp;The project is mainly about entity link technology.
-The input of task is a piece of text and corresponding entities
+The input of the task is a piece of text and the corresponding entity, and the output is the related entity set of the entity in the entity database.